bugraoezdemir/dyna_zarr/README.md

 Two more differences worth knowing:

 - **Single machine, for now.** Parallelism today is threaded I/O within one process, plus the optional GPU path.
 There is no cluster or distributed execution yet; better and process-based parallelism is a possible future direction.
-- **Narrower surface.** About 90 operations today, extended where the slice pushdown model permits.
+- **Narrower surface.** About 90 operations today, extended where the slice-pushdown model permits.
 Binary ops also need equal-shaped operands (no general broadcasting between differently shaped lazy arrays yet).

 ## Core components